SanderMertens/flecs/docs/FlecsRemoteApi.md

   "tags": [
     "Planet"
   ],
-  "pairs": {
-    "ChildOf": "Sun"
-  },
   "components": {
     "Mass": {
       "value": "5.9722e24"
     },
-    "(Identifier,Name)": null,
+    "Position": null,
-    "(Description,Color)": {
+    "(flecs.doc.Description,flecs.doc.Color)": {
       "value": "#6b93d6"
     }
   }
 }
 ```
 ---
 This example shows how `type_info` can be used to obtain the component schema's.
 If no schema is available a `null` placeholder is sent.
+Note how the member name used in the `type_info` object is the same as used in the `components` object.
 The example also shows the `entity_id` option, which adds the `id` member.

 <div class="flecs-snippet-tabs">
 <ul>